dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

 1. Build the application through Visual Studio and copy the related DLL files and character models directory to the same folder as the EXE file.
 The DLL files and character models directory can be found in `[INSTALLATION FOLDER]\Lib\Windows\[platforms]`.

-2. Run the program `DLRSample.exe`.
+2. Run the program `DLRCSample.exe`.

 #### For Linux